-Friends of Happy Heart Farm was born out of the dreams of Happy Heart Farm owners Dennis and Bailey Stenson.
-Aware that many families wanted nutritional, organic vegetables but faced limited access due to financial constraints, they donated 6 vegetable shares to families in 2009 and 2010.
+The Vegetable Connection, formerly Friends of Happy Heart Farm, was born out of the dreams of Happy Heart Farm owners Dennis and Bailey Stenson.
+Aware that many families wanted nutritional, organic vegetables but faced limited access due to financial constraints, they donated six vegetable shares to families in 2009 and 2010.

 In 2011, the organization received its official nonprofit status resulting in an expansion of the Feeding the Families program.
 Each year more families are discovering the goodness found in fresh vegetables that they receive each week during the growing season.
 In addition to the food, they also harvest a greater sense of community and learn new ideas for preparing and preserving the vegetables.